 In this module students will develop advanced, evidence based clinical reasoning skills in the assessment and management of complex, undifferentiated and undiagnosed conditions in MSK practice including radiology, blood tests, neurophysiology and clinical examination of multiple systems.
+This module offers students the opportunity to gain FCP MSK in Primary Care status.

-Developing advanced assessment and management skills in the upper quadrant: 20 credits (compulsory)
+The Spine and Upper Limb.
+Developing advanced assessment and management skills: 20 credits (compulsory)

-During this clinically focussed module students will critically explore the evidence base and apply to practice using a problem based learning approach.
+In this clinically focussed module students will critically explore the evidence base and apply to practice using a problem based learning approach.
 Students will work with clinical experts to consider the application of learning to different clinical settings such as advanced rehabilitation, first contact practice and advanced practice.

-Developing advanced assessment and management skills in the lower quadrant: 20 credits (compulsory)
+The Spine and Lower Limb.
+Developing advanced assessment and management skills: (20 credits (compulsory)